 - Both women and men can contract and spread it

-- The virus could go unnoticed and show no symptoms whatsoever
+- The virus can go unnoticed and show no symptoms whatsoever

-- The more sexual partners you have, the greater the risk of transmission, even though it is possible to contract it with just a single sexual relationship.
+- The more sexual partners you have, the greater the risk of infection, even though it is possible to contract it with just a single sexual relationship.

 The virus has not been shown to be transmitted through: